ftsrg-retelab/base/README.md

 # Train Speed Controller

-This is a sample application for the verification laboratory.
+A változat - This is a sample application for the verification laboratory.

 ## Getting started